 Treadmills occupy the body, but you need something to distract the mind.
 Our readers suggest ways to beat treadmill boredom

 .
-Some treadmill models come with docks and speakers for your MP3 player or even a built-in television screen.
+Some treadmill models come with docks and speakers for your mobile player or tablet or even a built-in television screen.

 5. I Do the Same Treadmill Workout Every Time